Dynamical Degeneracy Splitting and Directional Invisibility in Non-Hermitian Systems

 Now we relate it to the GDSE.
 For GDSE, if there is an edge parallel to the impurity line $\mathcal{L}_{g_s}$, then the edge shows conventional scattering for all $\bm{k}_i\in \mathrm{BZ}$, correspondingly, the open boundary eigenstates cannot be localized at that edge.
 Based on this principle, one can find that if the Hamiltonian has $\mathcal{M}$ and/or $\bar{\mathcal{T}}\mathcal{M}$ symmetry, then open boundary eigenstates can no longer be localized at the edges parallel to $\mathcal{L}_{\mathcal{M}}$ and/or $\mathcal{L}_{\bar{\mathcal{T}}\mathcal{M}}$ under any shape of open boundary geometry.

+\emph{{\clr Conclusions and Discussions}.---}~In summary, we introduce the concept of dynamical degeneracy splitting to characterize the nonuniform decay behavior of excited modes at a given frequency.
+On the one hand, the dynamical degeneracy splitting predicts the frequency-resolved NHSE; on the other hand, it associates with the anomaly in Green's function at a specified frequency, leading to uneven broadening in spectral function and anomalous scattering.
+As an application, we propose a type of anomalous scattering, directional invisibility, as an experimental indicator of the existence of GDSE.

-\emph{{\clr Discussions and Conclusions}.---}~This paper essentially provides a local frequency criterion that can further help us understand and define NHSE in the system beyond conventional band theory.
+This work essentially provides a frequency criterion that can further help us understand and define NHSE in the system beyond conventional band theory.
 For example, in the electronic system with self-energy corrections, the retarded Green function has the form $G(\omega,\bm{k}) = [\omega - \mathcal{H}_{\mathrm{eff}}(\omega,\bm{k})]^{-1}$, where the effective Hamiltonian depends on the frequency $\omega$.
-The DDS can still be well-defined, correspondingly, the concept of NHSE can be extended in such systems, which laid the foundation for further studies.
+The dynamical degeneracy splitting can still be well-defined, correspondingly, the concept of NHSE can be extended in such systems, which laid the foundation for further studies.

-In summary, we introduce the DDS to characterize the nonuniform decay behavior of excited modes at a given frequency.
-It leads to the anomalous scattering phenomenon in the bulk, and thus serves as a local frequency criterion for the NHSE.
-With the consideration of symmetry constraint, we propose the directional invisibility unique to non-Hermitian systems in higher dimensions, which gives the bulk dynamical origin of GDSE.
-As an application, directional invisibility can be used as a probe for the appearance of GDSE in experiments.